mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       ...     fdanode.train(x, label)
       >>>

 - A node could also require multiple training phases.
-For example, the training of ``fdanode`` is not complete yet, since it has two training phases.
-We need to stop the first phase and train the second:
+For example, the training of ``fdanode`` is not complete yet, since it has two training phases: The first one computing the mean of the data conditioned on the labels, and the second one computing the overall and within-class covariance matrices and solving the FDA problem.
+The first phase must be stopped and the second one trained:
   ::

       >>> fdanode.stop_training()